 In order to win back Obama-Trump voters successfully, Democrats must also appeal to the economic woes of the middle class.
 These voters overlooked Trump’s countless misogynistic and racist remarks on the campaign trail, as did so many others, what’s to say they won’t do it again?
 Thus simple, economic message must be at the forefront of the democratic platform.

 If there is anything to take away from the 2016 election, it’s that every vote matters.
-The Washington Post calculates that the election was “decided by 107,000 people in [Michigan, Wisconsin, and Pennsylvania].”9 To put it into perspective, that number is incredibly miniscule – only about 0.09 percent of the electorate.
-Obama ran on an economic message, but the black voter turnout is what really secured his ‘08 and ‘12 victories.
+The Washington Post calculates that the election was “decided by 107,000 people in [Michigan, Wisconsin, and Pennsylvania].”
+Relatively speaking, that number is incredibly miniscule – only about 0.09 percent of the electorate.
+Obama ran on an economic message, but black voter turnout was what really secured his ‘08 and ‘12 victories.
 That isn’t to say that a black or minority candidate is necessary in order to achieve Obama’s turnouts; a candidate with charisma, paired with an energized base, can achieve the same results.
-And through grassroot initiatives, the democratic base is certainly energized.
+And through grassroot initiatives, the Democratic base is certainly energized.
 This energy has spurred many new candidates in state and federal elections for Democrats, which may blossom into a wide arrange of presidential candidates in the future.
 Sustaining and carrying this energy into midterms is vital for Democrats.

 Despite the dismaying electoral map for Democrats, President Trump’s failures provide an opening for a new era of Democratic politics, as long as we can shy away from identity politics.
 15 years later, Carville’s sign still deserves to hang in every campaign headquarters across the country.
 Democrats must constantly and vocally remind the country that they are the change – that they are fighting for those who have been forgotten, that they are the ones who defended the people’s right to healthcare, and that they will be the ones do it again.